-Any persons or entity providing taxable supply of goods or services to persons in India with an annual aggregate turnover of more than Rs.20 lakhs is required to obtain GST registration.
-In some special category states like Assam, Nagaland, Manipur and other, the aggregate turnover criteria has been reduced to Rs.10 lakhs.
-Other than the aggregate turnover criteria, a person could be required to obtain GST registration, if they undertake inter-state supply of goods or services or have an existing VAT or service tax or central excise registration.
+Any persons or entity providing a taxable supply of goods or services to persons in India with an annual aggregate turnover of more than Rs.20 lakh must obtain GST registration.
+In some special category states like Assam, Nagaland, Manipur and North-Eastern state, the aggregate turnover criteria reduced to Rs.10 lakh.
+Other than the aggregate turnover criteria, a person may obtain GST registration, if they undertake inter-state supply of goods or services or an existing VAT or service tax or central excise registration.

 GST Registration – Documents Required for Regular Taxpayers

 The following documents must be submitted by regular taxpayers applying for GST registration.

 All the regular taxpayer shall submit the following documents when applying for GST registration.
 The taxpayer shall provide the details of the PAN when registering for GST; hence, all the businesses linked PAN for taxation and legal purposes.

 The following persons shall submit their identity proof and address proof along with photographs.
 For identity proof, documents like PAN, passport, driving license, Aadhaar card or voters identity card can be submitted.
 For address proof, documents like passport, driving license, Aadhaar card, voters identity card and ration card can be submitted.

 - Partnership Firm or LLP – Managing, Authorized, Designated Partners (Should submit the personal details of all partners along with photos of ten Managing Partners)